macaddict89/SmartIR/docs/CODES_SYNTAX.md

 #### Climate `on` commands

-In some cases, controled device have dedicated `on` command (Otherwise device is switched on by the operation command and dedicated IR code to switch it on is not required).
-In case your `on` and `off` command are same, SmartIR not send `on` or `off` command again, if the device is assumed to be already in desired state.
-As without power sensor devices state is only assumed it is higly suggested to use in this case power sensor feature.
+In some cases, controlled device have a dedicated `on` command (Otherwise the device is switched on by the operation command and a dedicated IR code to switch it on is not required).
+In case your `on` and `off` command are the same, SmartIR will not send `on` or `off` command again, if the device is assumed to be already in desired state.
+As without power sensor devices state is only assumed it is highly suggested to use the power sensor feature.

 ```yaml:
     "commands": {